bec5030/bec5030.github.io/_posts/2023-4-27-Remote-Controlled-Lawn-Mower.md

 Introducing phase one of the autonomous lawn mower project!
 A remote controlled lawn mower/rover/platform!

 ## Motivation
 I hate doing repetitive tasks.
 Cutting the grass is one of those tasks that I really wish I never had to do again.
 Working landscaping jobs over many summers, I have cut multiple lifetimes worth of grass.
 I am over it.
-Over those many hours I often have contemplated automating the task, and I finally set forth to do it.
+Through those many hours I often have contemplated automating the task, and I finally set forth to do it.

 I decided to break this project into two phases.
 In phase one, I wanted something very achievable, and to make grass cutting fun.
 Phase two would be the ultimate desire.